-Cosmo Beatson, Executive Director, is British and lived in Italy before moving to Hong Kong in 1989.
-He is married and has two daughters, Camelot 12 and Mira 1.
-He operated a trading company for two decades and retired in 2008, for more congruence between what I does in the world and what he is.
-He lives by the ideal that with great privilege comes great responsibility to influence the change we want in society.
-Dissatisfied with NGO objectives, in Spring 2009 he launched Vision First.
-His core values and friendship with refugees ensure our driving spirit is solidarity, rooted in the fundamental dignity of each individual.
+Cosmo Beatson, Executive Director, is British and grew up in Italy before moving to Hong Kong in 1989.
+He is married and has two daughter, Camelot 12 and Mira 1.
+He operated a successful car trading company for two decades, then retired in 2008 “for more congruence between what I do in the world and what I am in myself.”
+A dedicated teacher at the Catholic Cathedral’s Sunday School, he loves sharing his faith and philosophy to inspire change through social engagement and responsibility.
+In Spring 2009 he volunteered three months at Christian Action Refugee Services, in Chung King Mansion, prior to founding Vision First with a group of like-minded friends.
+His personal values and friendship with refugees ensure our driving spirit is solidarity, rooted in the fundamental dignity and value of each individual.
 Cosmo studies theology at the Holy Spirit Seminary and contributes his thoughts to RTHK’s “Minutes that Matter”, posted here as personal reflections.

-Danielle Stutterd, Center Manager, Australian, is responsible for case management and problem solving for Vision First’s female members and families, as well fund raising and organizational development.
+Danielle Stutterd, is the Vision First Co-founder and Center Manager.
+She is responsible for case management and problem solving for Vision First’s female members, as well fund raising and organizational development.
 She has been working for the refugee cause since 2003 as volunteer, educator, center manager and case manager.
 Her in depth knowledge of the needs of refugees and the social services system available to them, as well as her care for the people she serves drove her to found Vision First in 2009.
 She has been an integral part of the Vision First team since the beginning and finds great fulfillment in serving the asylum seeker and refugee community.

 Dr. Pak Ho Tsang, Director, was born in Hong Kong, is a medical graduate of University of Hong Kong.
 He received further medical training in HK and UK and is a registered Specialist in General Surgery in HK.
 Being a surgeon he is also keenly interested in psychiatry, “cutting into the mind” as he said, for which he received further training and a post-graduate diploma in psychological medicine.
 Dr. Tsang is married with 2 daughters.
 He is a member of Vision First’s Board of Directors and supports the organisation with consultations, medications and medical supplies.